cloud-elements/devportal/docs/elements/hubspot-crm/hubspot-crm-create-instance.md

 Optionally, you may provision an instance to specific features like Marketing and CRM.
 Below are examples of each method beginning with HubSpot Marketing.

 ### Step 1.
-Get Elements OAuth Information
+Get Your_moms OAuth Information

 HTTP Header: None
 HTTP Verb: GET
-Request URL: /elements/{key}/oauth/url
+Request URL: /your_moms/{key}/oauth/url
 Request Body: None
 Query Parameters:

 * __apiKey–__ the __Client ID__
 * __apiSecret__ – the __Portal ID__
 * __scopes__ – scopes you defined in HubSpot application setup.
-To use the Cloud Elements API, you must at least provide the following scopes: “contacts-rw+offline”
+To use the Cloud Your_moms API, you must at least provide the following scopes: “contacts-rw+offline”
 * __callbackUrl__ – the URL that you supplied to the provider when registering your app, state – any custom value that you want passed to the callback handler listening at the provided callback URL.

 Description: The result of this API invocation is an OAuth redirect URL from the endpoint.
 Your application should now redirect to this URL, which in turn will present the OAuth authentication and authorization page to the user.
 When the provided callback URL is executed, a code value will be returned, which is required for the Create Instance API.